 The supernova that gave rise to the Veil exploded about 3,000 to 6,000 BC.
 The nebula is probably about 1500 light years away.

 Takahashi FSQ-106N; SBIG STL11K; Paramount ME; 1800 sec subs (Ha X 40, OIII X 40) using Maxim & ACP.
 Processed as a bicolor in Photoshop using the RGB = (Ha)(OIII)(OIII) method.

-Data acquired from Pennsylvania home observatory in the fall 2016.
+Data acquired from MYHY Observatory in Pennsylvania in the fall of 2016.